Explore career options

 Many students stay on to complete Master’s and PhDs at Loughborough University, and you can find further information about the courses available here.

 Employers are increasingly looking for graduates with expertise in multiple science subjects.
 A degree in Natural Sciences can prepare you well for a variety of different career paths.

 This course was new for 2018 and as such there are no direct graduates just yet.
-However, you can see the destinations of graduates from related programmes under ‘Options with your degree’; choose programmes such as Mathematical Sciences, Physics, Chemistry, Geography, Human Biology and Materials Engineering.
+However, you can see the destinations of graduates from related programmes under ‘Options with your degree’; choose programmes such as Mathematical Sciences, Physics, Chemistry, Geography, Biological Sciences, Human Biology and Materials Engineering.

 Destinations from these similar subject areas include: GlaxoSmithKline; 3M; Fujitsu UK; Lubrizol; Pirelli; Unilever; PricewaterhouseCoopers; Argos; Barrier Energy; BUPA; Key Forensic Services Ltd; Home Office; National Nuclear Laboratory; Nova Nordish; Shell Global Solutions; Lyons Seafoods Ltd and Havas Life Medicom.